Check your redundancy is fair

 How you're selected

-Your employer might use agreed criteria to choose who to make redundant.
+Your employer may use agreed criteria to choose who to make redundant from the selection pool.

 They cannot select you or use criteria that discriminates against you based on: